OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/index.md

 - Firefox for Android has been proven to present some issues.
 - As a beta, there may be bugs in OpenVidu Enterprise that affect the expected general behavior.

+For a technical description of some other low-level limitations in this beta version, please check the [Simulcast technical details](./simulcast.md#simulcast-enterprise-beta-limitations) page.

 <br>

 ---